Get

 What Should We Use to Kill Fleas?

 The trouble with a lot of natural or store bought flea treatments is that they only deal with part of the flea life cycle; the adults.
 The larvae and eggs remain in the coat or the environment, so before you know it, the fleas are back.
-Quite often in veterinary practice, we see people who have tried a multitude of methods before finally coming in for prescription level products, when they could have saved a lot of time and money by coming straight to us.
+Quite often in veterinary practice, we see people who have tried a multitude of methods before finally coming in for prescription-level products, when they could have saved a lot of time and money by coming straight to us.
 However, we also understand that many people would prefer to try more natural, or less potent, methods before reaching for the “strong stuff”.

 Another challenge is natural selection; over time, fleas become more resistant to products and methods that have been used in the past.
 With each generation, we are left with more resilient fleas, which is why products that have worked in the past can become less effective.
 Often, this process is made worse by the incorrect use of insecticidal treatments, which is why the products that contain the most effective ingredients are only available with a veterinary prescription.
 These products treat all stages of the flea life cycle and, by killing fleas rapidly, prevent them from laying eggs in the environment.

 In most cases, just treating your pet will be enough, but with severe infestations, treatment of the whole house, including the outside, will be needed.
-Depending on the severity of the infestation, this may mean using a household spray or powder, or a full scale fumigation.
+Depending on the severity of the infestation, this may mean using a household spray or powder, or a full-scale fumigation.

 For pets that do not go outside (eg. indoor cats), the risk of fleas is certainly much lower, but do not be fooled; fleas can still find their way inside and onto your pet.
-In this situation, it is often sufficient to treat your pets on an “as needed” basis, but we should be aware that the sporadic use of insecticides against fleas is technically “off label” and can lead to the development of resistance to these chemicals in the flea population.
+In this situation, it is often sufficient to treat your pets on an “as needed” basis, but we should be aware that the sporadic use of insecticides against fleas is technically “off-label” and can lead to the development of resistance to these chemicals in the flea population.

 In addition to killing the fleas that are already there, preventing them from returning is what makes the difference between flea treatment and flea control.
 There is a great selection of products available to suit your pet; collars, tablets or spot-ons, products to treat fleas PLUS ticks, products that also treat intestinal worms, the range of products can be overwhelming!
 Each product will be effective for a set period of time, typically from 1-3 months, and to achieve good, long term control of fleas, you must use the product at the time intervals prescribed.
-Most veterinary practices will only keep a set variety of products in stock, and this is largely because it simply isn’t practical to have every possible type and brand available, so if you think you need to try something different to what is available, always ask your veterinarian about other options.
+Most veterinary practices will only keep a set variety of products in stock, and this is largely because it simply isn’t practical to have every possible type and brand available, so if you think you need to try something different from what is available, always ask your veterinarian about other options.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!